 However, you should check with your local city, county, and/or the Bureau of Investigative and Security Services (California Department of Consumer Affairs) for licensing requirements for related services.
 If you reside outside of California, you should check with your local city, county, and/or state to find out what licensing requirements to which you may be subject.

-We strongly encourage you to contact the State Controller’s Office if you are an investigator or run an investigator service.
-When you notify us we will send you a copy of our Standard Investigator Agreement which we highly recommend you use, filing instructions, and a supply of investigator claim forms.
+We strongly encourage you to contact the State Controller’s Office if you are an Investigator or run an Investigator service.
+When you notify us we will send you a copy of our Standard Investigator Agreement and filing instructions.
+We highly recommend you use of the Standard Investigator Agreement when conducting business since the agreement is in compliance with California Code of Civil Procedure Section 1582.
 Using our materials and following our instructions for investigator claims will help ensure that your claims are processed in a timely manner.

 Yes.
 We ask that you notify us of all changes to your business.
 This includes notifying us of staffing changes and providing us with the identification and contact information of all persons authorized to represent your business.